BattletechModders/LootMagnet/README.md

 ### Optional Mech Holdback

 If the option *HoldbackAlwaysForMechs* in **mod.json** is set to true (defaults to false), then the employer will attempt to holdback each and every mech part in the salvage pool.
 This is appropriate for players wanting a more lore-based experience, as salvage rights for mechs were hotly debated and often a sore point in negotiations.

+## BUGS and WIP

+* Holdback is currently completely RNG; each item is rolled for independently.
+This yields odd results, to move to a model where the rolls are made across the number of items, then hold back the most valuable ones.